futurice/ios-good-practices/README.md

 * __Delegation:__ _(one-to-one)_ Apple uses this a lot (some would say, too much).
 Use when you want to communicate stuff back e.g. from a modal view.
 * __Callback blocks:__ _(one-to-one)_ Allow for a more loose coupling, while keeping related code sections close to each other.
 Also scales better than delegation when there are many senders.
 * __Notification Center:__ _(one-to-many)_ Possibly the most common way for objects to emit “events” to multiple observers.
 Very loose coupling — notifications can even be observed globally without reference to the dispatching object.
+* __Key-Value Observing (KVO):__ _(one-to-many)_ Does not require the observed object to explicitly “emit events” as long as it is _Key-Value Coding (KVC)_ compliant for the observed keys (properties).
+Usually not recommended due to its implicit nature and the cumbersome standard library API.
 * __Signals:__ _(one-to-many)_ The centerpiece of [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa), they allow chaining and combining to your heart's content, thereby offering a way out of [callback hell](http://elm-lang.org/learn/Escape-from-Callback-Hell.elm).

 ### Models